 Illumineris - is the collective term for a group of companies focused on capturing "lost" or "wasted" energy.
-Presently, Illumineris has three divisions: the photoluminescent safety products ("Safety") division, the comprehensive energy audit, (EMD) division, and the power -factor correction ("Energy Mitigation") division.
+Presently, Illumineris has three divisions: the photoluminescent safety products ("Safety") division, the comprehensive energy audit, (EMD) division, and the power factor correction ("Energy Mitigation") division.
 The Safety division has a distribution agreement with Jessup Manufacturing of McHenry Illinois to distribute their specialized photoluminescent exit signs and egress pathway markings, which can reduce consumption of electricity.
 Meanwhile, the EMD division measures and monitors energy use in commercial buildings and manufacturing facilities.
 It also offers turnkey solutions, as well as ongoing support.
 The Energy Mitigation division is focused on delivering energy management and power quality solutions and services.
-This includes harmonic mitigation and power factor correction for clients in industrial and commercial areas, which can help to reduce power losses and corresponding costs.
+This includes peak power mitigation, harmonic mitigation and power factor correction for clients in industrial and commercial areas; all intended to help reduce power losses and corresponding costs.
 In other words, it can increase the customer's revenues.

 ReECO Tech - is the collective term for a group of conversion technology companies that collect waste materials with a focus on converting such waste streams into new usable forms while helping develop environmentally sustainable economies.
 ReECO Tech's services provide a viable option for helping manufacturers reduce waste, save resources, save money and lower their carbon footprint.
-Presently ReECO Tech has three divisions;

-ReECO Tech Conversion Technologies Ltd. ("ReECO Tech Conversions") - originally a biomass conversion company with a focus on sequestering C02 emissions through waste diversion and converting biomass waste into consumables such as waste-to-energy products; it has since expanded to include hydro-vac services in the environment-friendly excavation arena - this is a horizontally and vertically integrated business unit that is poised to secure long term contracts to help transform communications networks while also monetizing the retrieved clean-soil waste into many new usable products..

-ReECO Tech Electronic Conversions Ltd. ("ReECO Tech Electronics - an electronics recycling company focusing on conversion and remarketing of old electronic components resulting from our ever increasing rate of change in electronic technology.
-This addition has expanded the ReECO Tech division into the electronic-waste sector.

-ReECO Tech Property Conversions Ltd. ("ReECO Tech Property") - is our newly announced property development division created to utilize earnings and implement the technologies from other business units into "smart", net-zero ready, environmentally responsible community developments; designed with concern for our planet in mind
+Presently ReECO Tech has three divisions; ReECO Tech Conversion Technologies Ltd. ("ReECO Tech Conversions") - originally a biomass conversion company with a focus on sequestering C02 emissions through waste diversion and converting biomass waste into consumables such as waste-to-energy products; it has since expanded to include hydro-vac services in the environment-friendly excavation arena.
+This is a horizontally and vertically integrated business unit has been structured to secure long term contracts to help transform communications networks while also monetizing the retrieved clean-soil waste into many new useable products; ReECO Tech Electronic Conversions Ltd. ("ReECO Tech Electronics") - is an electronics recycling company focusing on conversion and remarketing of old electronic components resulting from our ever increasing rate of change in electronic technology.
+This addition has expanded the ReECO Tech division into the electronic-waste sector; ReECO Tech Property Conversions Ltd. ("ReECO Tech Property") - is a division focused on investing in early stage property development where the Corporation can look to utilize earnings together with existing synergies to implement the technologies from other business units into "smart", net-zero ready, environmentally responsible community developments; designed with concern for our planet in mind.